Modeling work-speed-accuracy trade-offs in a stochastic rotary machine: Introduction

 It remains unclear whether ATP synthase and bacterial flagellar motors are capable of high efficiency at physiologically relevant rotation rates.
 Recent measurements of efficiency throughout the cycle of \F1-ATPase without significant opposing force found a maximum efficiency of 72\%~\cite{Martin2018}.
 Characterizing the breakdown of efficient energy conversion could inform the design of artificial molecular machines, where energetic efficiency would prove useful in applications ranging across computation and information manipulation~\cite{Zulkowski:2014:PhysRevE}, artificial photosynthesis~\cite{McConnell2014}, and drug delivery~\cite{Peng2017}.

 Here we computationally explore the behavior of a simple driven stochastic rotary machine.
-We present a minimal model inspired by the \F1 subunit of ATP synthase operating in the ATP synthesis mode.
+We present a minimal model inspired by the \F1 subunit of ATP synthase, {\fixx dynamically driven by external single-molecule manipulation to operate} in the ATP synthesis mode.
 We find an analytic speed-dependent upper bound in the work-accuracy space that is satisfied across the explored parameter space.
 In the parameter regime representing \F1, our simulations agree with experiments finding near-perfect operation at rotation rates below 10 Hz; yet, our simulations predict a steep decrease in machine accuracy beyond 10 Hz, with significantly reduced operation by 100 Hz.
 We believe this result is consistent with experimental results at speeds $\sim$100 Hz when unsuccessful cycles are considered.

+{\fix Previous research in our group~\cite{Lucero:2019gd} studied the effect on work and flux in a simpler discrete-state model of protocols designed using a near-equilibrium theory~\cite{SivakOptimalPath} to vary their angular velocity so as to reduce work.
+Here, by contrast, we study in a more accurate continuous-state model the analytic bounds for work-speed-accuracy trade-offs when driving with constant angular velocity, and draw connections with the experimental single-molecule literature on \F1.}